asiminah/asiminah.github.io/_pages/about.md

 I have a 4.5 year old female German Shepherd named Athena.
 Her instagram is [@athenahamakiotes](https://www.instagram.com/athenahamakiotes/).
 In my free time, I like to do Brazilian jiu-jitsu and judo.
 I also enjoy swimming, going on walks/hikes, and listening to music.

-If you would like to contact me, my email is [asimina.hamakiotes@uconn.edu](mailto:asimina.hamakiotes@uconn.edu).
+If you would like to contact me, my email is [ahamakiotes@fordham.edu](mailto:ahamakiotes@fordham.edu).

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.